Detroit Health Department: Decline of the Detroit Health Department

-Beginning in 2010 the Health Department was affected by the ongoing investigations and financial scandals that had plagued other city departments.
-In 2010, the EPA investigated and sentenced a Lead Inspector for bribery and certifying false work.
+Beginning in 2010, the Health Department was affected by the ongoing investigations and financial scandals that had plagued other city departments.
+In 2010, the EPA investigated and sentenced a lead inspector for bribery and certifying false work.
 By this time, the population had fallen to 713,777, which was a low that the city had not seen since the 1900s.
 Key tax revenue sources that the city received were threatened due to the revenue being purposed for a population of 750,000.
-In 2011, FBI investigations of the Human Services Department revealed financial mismanagement at the Health Department and the Director was fired.
-In December 2011 the State of Michigan found the city had a debt problem with up to $12 billion in long-term liabilities, causing the City of Detroit and Mayor Dave Bing to begin cutting costs every where possible.
+In 2011, FBI investigations of the Human Services Department revealed financial mismanagement at the Health Department and the director was fired.
+In December 2011, the State of Michigan found the city had a debt problem with up to $12 billion in long-term liabilities, causing the City of Detroit and Mayor Dave Bing to begin cutting costs everywhere possible.
 In 2012, then Mayor Dave Bing began talking about closing the Health Department, merging it with the Wayne County Health Department, or spinning it off as a nonprofit in order to balance the City budget as part of the Consent Agreement to avoid bankruptcy.
 His plan included subtracting all of the money that the city afforded the Health Department, which totaled to $10 million, and moving all state and federal funding, totaling over $54 million, to a private nonprofit institute - the Institute for Population Health (IPH).
 Although this plan received support from Michigan Governor Rick Snyder, Mayor Dave Bing, and the Health Director at the time, Loretta Davis, it failed to show the benefit to the population of Detroit and to current Detroit Health Department city employees.
 This plan included dismantling services that reached over 200,000 Detroiters each year.
 Due to this, and the limited knowledge that Detroit City Council had of the complete plan to transfer services, they voted to file a motion to halt the transfer of public services to IPH.
-Following this request, Mayor Bing stepped into action to give City Council an outline of the plan and how the plan would affect the city's budget.
-Once the Mayor ensured that City Charter would not be violated and City Council received all necessary details, they voted to remove funding from the Health Department.
+Following this request, Mayor Bing stepped into action to give city council an outline of the plan and how the plan would affect the city's budget.
+Once the Mayor ensured that the City Charter would not be violated and the city council received all necessary details, they voted to remove funding from the Health Department.

-By the end of 2012, former Health Director Loretta Davis was named CEO of IPH and Mayor Bing appointed Vernice Anthony as new Health Director.
+By the end of 2012, former Health Director Loretta Davis was named CEO of IPH and Mayor Bing appointed Vernice Anthony as the new Health Director.
 The Detroit Health Department was now down to four services: